Capacitor types: Polarity marking

 Aluminum e-caps with non-solid electrolyte have a polarity marking at the cathode (minus) side.
 Aluminum, tantalum, and niobium e-caps with solid electrolyte have a polarity marking at the anode (plus) side.
 Supercapacitors are marked at the minus side.

 Market segments

 Discrete capacitors today are industrial products produced in very large quantities for use in electronic and in electrical equipment.
-Globally, the market for fixed capacitors was estimated at approximately US$18 billion in 2008 for 1,400 billion (1.4 × 1012) pieces.
-This market is dominated by ceramic capacitors with estimate of approximately one trillion (1 × 1012) items per year.
+Globally, the market for fixed capacitors was estimated at US$18 billion in 2008 for 1.4 trillion pieces.
+This market is dominated by ceramic capacitors with estimate of approximately one trillion items per year.

 Detailed estimated figures in value for the main capacitor families are: